How do I sign up?

 Do you have any other programs for younger children?

 Yes, Healthy Youngsters, Healthy Dads engages fathers and their pre-school-aged children to improve family physical activity and nutrition.
-This program is currently available in the Newcastle region until late 2020, please see the website for detail on registration.
+Please see the HYHD website for details on registration.